mob-sakai/InternalAccessibleCompilerForUnity/README.md

 Internal Accessible Compiler
 ===

+### NOTE: This project has been integrated into [OpenSesameCompilerForUnity](https://github.com/mob-sakai/OpenSesameCompilerForUnity), so we are NOT continuing development in this repository.

 This package generates an 'internal accessible' dll.

 In other words, you can internally access to other assemblies **without reflection**.